Training and progression

 Qualifying to teach in further education in Wales

-To work as a further education (FE) lecturer you will usually need to hold at least a level 3 qualification in the subject you wish to teach - most lecturers also hold an undergraduate degree or relevant professional qualification in their subject area.
-Though not a statutory requirement, completion of a Professional Graduate Certificate in Education (PGCE) (or Professional Certificate of Education (PCE) if you hold a level 3 qualification, rather than a degree) in Post-Compulsory Education and Training (PCET) qualifies you to teach in FE, adult, community or work-based learning environments.
-For further information, see Educators Wales .
+To work as a further education (FE) lecturer you will usually need to hold at least a level 3 qualification in the subject you wish to teach and relevant vocational experience is also useful.
+Lecturers may also hold an undergraduate degree or a relevant professional qualification in their subject area.

 - Cardiff Metropolitan University